-099 - Basic Math TutorialNon-credit guided tutorial for students who do not score Level 2 or higher on the Quantitative Reasoning Test.
-This course meets from 2-5 hours per week.
+099 - Basic Math TutorialA two hour per week, non-credit guided tutorial for students who do not score Level 2 or higher on the Quantitative Reasoning Test.

 110 - Mathematical ApplicationsApplications of elementary mathematics in the fields of management, social sciences, information sciences, statistics, physical and life sciences, and economics.
 Mathematical topics may include graph theory, linear programming, statistics, probability, voting systems, fair division, game theory, apportionment methods, coding methods, cryptography, logic, problems of scale, symmetry, patterns, tilings, exponential models and other growth models in finance, business, and biology, and astronomical models.
 Prerequisite: Level 2 or higher on the Quantitative Reasoning Test.